tonioloewald/bindinator.js/docs/overview.md

   - `component` is a reference to the element the component was loaded into
   - `data` is the component's instance data
   - `register` lets you completely replace the component's instance data
-  - `require` and `b8r.component` will have the parent of the component's directory as default path.
-(Sorry about that.)
   - `set`, `get`, and `touch` affect paths within the component's instance data.
   - `find` and `findOne` are `querySelectorAll` and `querySelector` scoped to `component` (`find` returns proper arrays)
 - if the component sets a `destroy` method it will be called when the component is removed or replaced.